AhmedSaber999/design-patterns-in-ruby/README.md

 ## Design Patterns

-* [Factory Pattern](factory.md): create objects without having to specify the exact class of the object that will be created
+* [Factory Pattern](factory.md): creates objects without having to specify the exact class of the object that will be created

+* [Singleton Pattern](singleton.md): restricts the instantiation of a class to one "single" instance.